-FORM 1F FEMENT OF INTERESTS 2019 (TO BE FILED WITHIN 60 DAYS OF LEAV ING PUBLIC OFFIC CE OR EMPLOYMENT) LAST NAME - FIRST NAME - MI DDLE NAME 2: NAME OF REPORTING PE ERSON'S A AGENCY: MAILING ADDRESS: CHECK ONE OF THE FO LOWING (see "Who Must File" on page 3): STATE OFFICER 2011177 LIST OFFICE OR POSITIC CITY: ZIP: COUNTY: OFFICE OR EMPLOYMENT DESC MANNER OF CALCULATING I FILERS HAVE THE OPTION OF FINANCIAL RIBED ABC REPORTA USING R IPARATIVE WHETHER INTERESTS FOR THE PERI IVE, WHICH DATE WAS BLE INTERESTS: IEPORTING THRESHOLDS THRESHOLDS, WHICH ARE THIS STATEMENT REFLECT: THAT ARE ABSOLUTE DO E USUALLY BASED ON PER(S EITHER (must check one): 019 AND T , 20 LLAR_VAI CENTAGE THE LAST DATE I HELD THE PUBLIC 119.
-(Date must be prior to 12/31/19) LUES, WHICH REQUIRES FEWER VALUES (see instructions for further UE THRESHOLDS '''''''''''''''''''''''''''''''''''''' • PART A PRIMARY SOURCE (If you have nothing t ie to the reporting person - See e instructio nsj NAME OF SOURCE OF INCOME SOURCE'S ADDRESS DESCRIPTION OF THE SOURCE'S PRINCIPAL BUSINESS ACTIVITY PART B SECONDARY SOU [Major customers, clien (If you have nothing t NAME OF BUSINESS ENTITY ts, and othe o report, w NAM r sources of income to busine sses owned by reporting perso ADDRESS OF SOURCE on - See in: structions] PRINCIPAL BUSINESS ACTIVITY OF SOURCE 1 - PART C REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") and v G INSTRUCTIONS for when where to file this form are ed at the bottom of page 2. this f RUCTIONS on who must file form and how to fill it out n on page 3 of this packet.
-CE Form 1F Effective: January 1, 2019 (Continued o n reverse side) PAGE 1
+FORM 1F FINAL STA TEMENT OF , 2020 ] FINANCIAL INTERESTS 5 (TO BE FILED W ITHIN 60 DAYS OF LEAV ING PUBLIC OFFIC E OR EMPLOYMENT) LAST NAME - FIRST N AME - MIDE DLE NAME : NAME OF REPORTING PE RSON'S A AGENCY: MAILING ADDRESS: MAILING ADDRESS.
+I - (see "Who Must File" on page 3): LOCAL OFFIC STATE OFFICER CITY: ZIP: COUNTY: LIST OFFICE OR POSITIO N HELD: BO TH PARTS OF THIS SEC TION MUST BE COMPLET ED DISCLOSURE PERIO THIS STATEMENT REF INANCIAL INTERESTS FOR THE PERI OD BETWEEN JANUARY 1.
+2 020 AND T HE LAST DATE I HELD THE PUBLIC 20.
+(Date must be prior to 12/31/20) MANNER OF CALCU THAT ARE ABSOLUTE DO LLAR VAL UES, WHICH REQUIRES FEWER CALCULATIONS, OR U ISING COMP ARATIVE THRESHOLDS, WHICH ARE CENTAGE VALUES (see instructions for further СОМРАЯ RATIVE (PER CENTAGE ) THRESHOLDS LAR VAL UE THRESHOLDS PART A PRIMARY SOURCES OF INCO ME [Major sources of incom e to the reporting person - See e instructio ns] (If you have e nothing to te "none" or "n/a") NAME OF S OF INCO SOUR ADDR RIPTION OF THE SOURCE'S CIPAL BUSINESS ACTIVITY PART B SECOND NCOME [Major cust omers, clients , and other sses owned by reporting perso n - See in structions] NAME OF BUSINESS ENT NAM E OF MAJOR SOURCES BUSINESS' INCOME ADDRESS OF SOURCE PRINCIPAL BUSINESS ACTIVITY OF SOURCE BUSINESS ENT IIT Ur Ur BUSINESS INCOME OF SOURCE ACTIVITY OF SOURCE PART C REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") FILING INSTRUCTIONS for when and where to file this form are (a you have nothing to report, write none of hild y ed at the bottom of page 2.
+INSTRUCTIONS on who must file this form and how to fill it out begin on page 3 of this packet.
+CE Form 1F Effective: January 1 Incorporated by reference in Rul (Continued o n reverse side) PAGE 1